This project is protected

 The product existed.
 The experience didn't.

-LastMinute had been shipping for years, but the interface grew piecemeal — bolted-on features, patched workflows, no consistency.
-I joined a team of three designers plus engineering to reimagine it.
-I owned the manager core (dashboard, schedule, templates, manager mobile) and drove the IA and cross-surface patterns the whole team built on.
+LastMinute had a manager-only desktop app in beta for a few months, tested internally — no nurse interface, no mobile.
+I joined a team of three designers plus engineering to redesign the manager side and build the nurse experience from scratch.
+I owned the manager core (dashboard, schedule, templates, mobile companion) and the system architecture the whole team designed against.

 3 Designers

-I owned the core manager experience; we shared the system
+I owned the manager core; we shared the IA and design system

 Two users, two design problems